At Southill, we provide an exciting curriculum for the children to inspire their learning.

 In Years 1 to 4 we follow the programmes of study set out in the National Curriculum for England.
-A link to the National Curriculum can be found below, as can the long term plans for each class that shows the content of each subject area across the year and how we bring the learning alive.
-These plans are also available on each class page.
+A link to the National Curriculum can be found below and also a quick view summary of the curriculum for years 1-4 for the academic year 2023 2024.

 Please contact the school if you wish to find out more about the curriculum at Southill.
 We also have a separate page on our website that gives further information about our phonics programme.

 At Southill Lower School we enhance the curriculum through a host of events.